Meet the Doctors

 She enjoys her time away from the office with her furry friends at home and loves being outside and in the garden.

-Becky J Rankin is a clinician in general practice at Abilene Animal Hospital.
+Becky J Rankin is a clinician in general practice and is part owner at Abilene Animal Hospital.
 She received her Bachelor of Animal Science degree as well as her Doctorate of Veterinary Medicine from Kansas State University.
 Becky has worked in rural mixed animal practice since graduating veterinary school in 2011.
 Dr. Rankin enjoys working with animals of all sizes and is happy to be back working in her hometown of Abilene, Kansas.

 She enjoys running and spending time with her family.